vectara/vectara-docs/www/docs/api-reference/search-apis/batched-queries.md

 Some applications may be designed to be powered by different queries in different parts of the UI.
-In order to decrease the number of network round trips (and thereby the net latency), you may want to issue those multiple queries to the system with a single API call.
+In order to decrease the number of network round trips (and thereby the net latency), you may want to batch those multiple queries with a single API call.

+## Query Array in a Request

 This pattern can be done in <Config v="names.product"/> by sending an array of queries in a single request, as in: